mbarbin/nofunc-keyed/doc/initiating-this-repo.md

 8. Repeat step 6 for the map module.
 Removed the functor and reindent.
 The tree won't build at this commit.

+9. Repeat step 7 for the map module.
+Propagate `compare` arguments and fix the build.